 Maxime Dassen

+Hi, I'm Maxime (she/her).
 I am a PhD student in Artificial Intelligence at the IRLab of the University of Amsterdam, advised by Andrew Yates and Evangelos Kanoulas.
+My research focuses on AI safety and Mechanistic Interpretability for Language Models and Retrieval-Augmented Generation systems.

-During my MScs, I completed internships at PwC and ASML.
-In the summer of 2025, I was a research visitor at the Johns Hopkins University HLTCOE as part of the SCALE program, and will return for SCALE 2026 to work on Multimodal RAG.
+In 2025 I was a research visitor at the Johns Hopkins University HLTCOE as part of the SCALE program, and will return for SCALE 2026 to work on multimodal RAG.

 profile photo